FAIRChemistry/nmrML-specifications/specifications/nmrML-specifications.md

 ### Software [_CVTerm_]

-Software information.

-- __id__
-  - Type: string
-  - Description: An identifier for this software that is unique across all SoftwareTypes.
+Software information with a required id attribute for this software that is unique across all SoftwareTypes.
-  - XML: @id

 - version
   - Type: string
   - Description: The software version.